WSE-Lab/QuantumOpt4SE/README.md

 # Quantum Optimization for Software Engineering: A Survey

-This is the artifact of our submission, titled "Quantum Optimization for Software Engineering: A Survey"， which is a systematic literature review (SLR) of applying quantum and quantum-inspired optimization techniques to solve software engineering problems relevant to optimization.
+This is the artifact of our submission, titled "Quantum Optimization for Software Engineering: A Survey", which is a systematic literature review (SLR) of applying quantum and quantum-inspired optimization techniques to solve software engineering problems relevant to optimization.

 During the SLR, we have our raw data available: